Video: Students face possible suspension after Riverside University High School hallway brawl

 MILWAUKEE -- Riverside University High School students are facing possible suspension, after video of a large fight inside the school surfaced on social media.
+A Milwaukee Public Schools spokeswoman said 12 students are facing disciplinary action.

 "I was horrified when I saw the video.
 I was terrified," said Johnnetria Gardner, Riverside University High School parent.